About

 ABOUT MMHI

-My Mental Health and I (MMHI) is a youth-led mental health initiative that brings people together to learn, advocate, and create change around mental health and well-being.
-We are a growing community of passionate individuals from different walks of life, united by the belief that mental health should be a normal and open conversation in every household, school, workplace, and society.
+We are a growing community of individuals from different walks of life who believe that mental health should be a normal, open conversation in every household, school, workplace, and society.

 MEET THE FOUNDER